kubernetes/community/contributors/design-proposals/storage/dynamic_volume_limit.md

 #### CSI support

-A new function of will be added to `pkg/volume/util/attach_limit.go` which will return CSI attach limit resource name.
+A new function will be added to `pkg/volume/util/attach_limit.go` which will return CSI attach limit resource name.

 The interface of function will be: